Computer Science & Engineering Department

 • On-Campus Events

-Join the CSE community for fun and challenging events like Game Jam, a themed competition where students have 24 hours to plan, design graphics, and build code for video games.
+Join the CS community for fun and challenging events like Game Jam, a themed competition where students have 24 hours to plan, design graphics, and build code for video games.

 • Internships

-Apply what you’ve learned to the computer science industry, software start-ups, corporations, and missionary organizations.
-Our interns receive great reviews from employers who cite their technical knowledge, interpersonal skills, and sense of responsibility.
+You'll apply what you’ve learned to the computer science industry, software start-ups, corporations, and missionary organizations.
+Interns from Taylor receive great reviews from employers who cite their technical knowledge, interpersonal skills, and sense of responsibility.
 Many internships turn into full-time employment opportunities upon graduation.

 • Missions & Community Service

-CSE supports the local community by contributing computers, network equipment, and the expertise of faculty and students to schools like The King’s Academy (a nearby Christian academy for K-12 students) and NearSpace Education, a local science and space non-profit.
+CSE contributes computers, network equipment, and the expertise of faculty and students to schools like The King’s Academy (K-12 Christian academy) and NearSpace Education, a local science and space non-profit.

 • Tech Fair